 Let yourself grieve

-It's normal to feel a sense of emotional ownership over a house you grew up in.
-Letting go of the home you have so many memories in is challenging.
-Grieve that loss, but remember that letting go of the home doesn't mean saying goodbye to the memories, too.
+It's normal to feel a sense of emotional ownership over a house you grew up in, so letting it go is challenging.
+Grieve that loss, but remember that saying goodbye to the home doesn't mean saying goodbye to the memories.

 Talk things through

 Although it's common to feel sad about the sale of a family house, many people are embarrassed about grieving a home — especially if they no longer live there.
 Remember that your feelings are normal and okay.
 An important step in processing emotions is to accept them.
-Talk to loved ones or your partner about what you're going through, or seek out friends who've been through a similar experience.
+Talk to loved ones about what you're going through, or seek out friends who've been through a similar experience.
 And most importantly, be kind to yourself.

 Some psychologists suggest creating a ritual to say goodbye.
-Spend some time walking through each room and reflecting.
-You could take a little fragment of the house with you, like a piece of furniture, a pebble or a plant from the garden.
+You might spend some time walking through each room and reflecting, or even select a fragment of the house, like a piece of furniture, a pebble or a plant from the garden, to take with you.

-Saying goodbye to your childhood home might mean going through old possessions, and this can lead to lot of tough choices.
-You might be surprised by what you unearth: adorable drawings from when you were six, old sport trophies and angsty teenage diaries.
-All this can be a blast from the past, and there'll probably be a few treasures you want to keep.
+Moving out of your childhood home might mean going through old possessions, which can lead to lot of tough choices.
+You might be surprised by what you unearth: adorable drawings from when you were six, old sports trophies and angsty teenage diaries.
+All this can be a blast from the past (and there'll probably be a few treasures you want to keep!).
 But if you haven't thought about something since it was shoved in the cupboard last decade, it might be time to let it go.

 Memories shift and change over the years.
 If you want to remember your family house exactly as it was, it can be useful to take pictures.
-One day you might be able to show them to your children (though don't bank on them being as interested as you are!).
-Having photographs of your former home can help when you're feeling nostalgic down the track – you could even be in for a shock a few years from now, when you realise how quickly everything dates!
+Having photographs of your former home can help when you're feeling nostalgic — you could even be in for a shock a few years from now, when you realise how quickly everything dates!

 Make peace with change

-It's great to have keepsakes, but it can be useful to practice not being too attached.
+It's great to have keepsakes, but it may be more useful for you to simply let go.
 Like many things, photos and mementoes get lost and destroyed.
 Remembering that all things are impermanent can bring you comfort in times of change.
-Change doesn't only mean loss — it also makes space in your life for new things.
-Once you've accepted that life isn't static, you'll find yourself open to a wealth of new opportunities.
+Change doesn't only mean loss — it can also make space in your life for new things.